 |S. No.||Georgetown McDonough School of Business||Numbers|

-Georgetown Mcdonough MBA program enrolled 271 students in its incoming class of 2018 or the graduating class of 2020.
-The average GMAT score of its MBA class of 2020 is 693 and the class came with an average work experience of 5.5 years.
-Below are some more details of the McDonough MBA class of 2020.
+Georgetown Mcdonough MBA program enrolled 275 students in its incoming class of 2021.
+The average GMAT score of its MBA class of 2021 is 694 with an average undergraduate GPA of 3.31.

 The students of the full-time MBA class of 2018 come from a vast range of industries.
 However, 3 industries stand out in terms of the pre-MBA experience of the students.
 Financial Services, Consulting, and Technology accounted for close to half of the work experience the students brought with them to the classroom.

 Pre-MBA industry experience data for the Class of 2021 is not yet published on McDonough official website.

 At the McDonough School of Business, the admission process is pretty holistic and considers several aspects to select the best-fit candidate.
 The process of admission requires the students to submit several components – These are GMAT/GRE scores, Resume, Transcripts of all academic work, 1 written essay and 1 video essay, 1 recommendation letter, and the nonrefundable $175 application fee.
 Shortlisted candidates are called for the final interview.

 As always, the competition is fierce, and it is very important that you have your application ready by Round 1 or Round 2.

 Learn here why applying in Round 1 or Round 2 is important.